jessjiaenl/VIA-Fall-Detection/README.md

 # VIA-Fall-Detection

-main.py: main script, uses model scripts (e.g. Fall_Detection.py)
+**- main.py:** main script, uses model scripts (e.g. Fall_Detection.py)
-Fall_Detection.py: uses compiler_and_runtime/Neuropl/neuropl (python wrapper of API for fall detection the model) and GUI neuropl.cpp: uses compiler_and_runtime/Neuropl/RuntimeAPI(runtime.cpp)
+**- Fall_Detection.py:** uses compiler_and_runtime/Neuropl/neuropl (python wrapper of API for fall detection the model) and GUI
+**- neuropl.cpp:** uses compiler_and_runtime/Neuropl/RuntimeAPI(runtime.cpp)

 # Complete System Illustration (MobileNet Object Detection, Openpose, Fall Detection)

+**Overview of system features:**
+- The diagram is a complete illustration of the system that integrates object detection, openpose, and fall detection.
+- Object Detection and Open pose are adapted from open source projects
+- Fall Detection is custom made and trained

+**Display interface and Hardware Usage**
+- OpenCv was used to create the display GUI
+- Hardware usage: all system features are run and compiled on VIA's VAB-912.

 ![Systemillustration](mermaid-diagram-2023-07-18-134540.png)